-While the Japanese government has welcomed tourists to Japan with open arms, foreign workers who want to work in Japan have faced several barriers and setbacks.
-Japan’s population consists of 98.5% ethnic Japanese and it seems most nationals would prefer it stay that way.
+While the Japanese government has welcomed tourists to Japan with open arms, foreign workers who want to work in Japan have faced several barriers and setbacks in the past.
+Japan’s population has consisted of mainly ethnic Japanese individuals, and it seems that, in such a conservative society, most nationals had preferred it to stay that way.

-Japan has one of the strictest immigration policies in the world.
-Its lack of diversity is what allows the culture to remain untouched and unchanging.
-The government faces pressure from both businesses that need more workers, and citizens who attribute the peace and harmony in Japan to its lack of foreigners.
-Japan is wary of long-term immigration.
-They would rather accept low skilled workers temporarily, in an attempt to fix their looming economic problems.
+For the longest time, Japan had one of the strictest immigration policies in the world.
+Its lack of diversity was what allowed the culture to remain untouched and unchanging.
+The government faced pressure from both businesses that needed more workers and citizens who attributed the peace and harmony in Japan to its lack of foreigners.

-In previous attempts to increase the labor supply in Japan, campaigns encouraging women and elderly have tried to promote participation in those industries.
-Businesses have fought to increase the retirement age in order to keep an adequate labor supply but alone it is not enough to fill the needs of today’s modern society.
+In previous attempts to increase the labor supply in Japan, campaigns encouraging women and elderly had tried to promote participation in those industries.
+Businesses had fought to increase the retirement age in order to keep an adequate labor supply.
+But these private efforts alone were not enough to fill the needs of Japan’s rapidly advancing society.

-Only time will tell the impacts of this new work permit, but the foreshadowed effects of the ageing population are certain.
-With this new immigration policy, it is becoming easier than ever for foreign workers to find jobs in Japan.
+Only time will tell the long-term impacts of the new work permit, but the foreshadowed effects of the ageing population are certain.
+With this new immigration policy, it is becoming easier than ever for foreign workers to find jobs in Japan!